Reno Domestic Violence Lawyer

 Solid Defense Strategies for Serious Charges

-Many people aren't aware of it, but Nevada's prosecution of domestic
+Many people aren't aware of it, but Nevada's prosecution of domestic violence

-at the scene of domestic dispute, an arrest is almost always made.
+scene of domestic dispute, an arrest is almost always made.

 - In addition, any of the following can be tried for domestic battery in Nevada: